Is It Safe to Travel to Turkey in 2026? Iran - Israel Conflict Update

 - Istanbul to Israel/Iran: Istanbul is over 700 miles (1,100 km) away from Israel and even further from central Iran.

-How the Conflict Can Affect a Turkey Trip?
+How Regional Tensions Affect a Turkey Trip

 Flight Routes and Airspace Changes